 The Global Seismographic Network is a cooperative scientific facility operated jointly by the National Science Foundation (NSF) and the U.S. Geological Survey (USGS), coordinated with the international community, to install and operate a global, multi-use scientific facility as a societal resource for Earth observations, monitoring, research, and education.
 The NSF component is part of NSF’s SAGE facility, operated by the Incorporated Research Institutions for Seismology (IRIS) under Cooperative Support Agreement EAR-1851048.
 The stations of the GSN attempt to obtain the best possible recording capability, balanced with global geographic coverage.
-GSN instrumentation measures and records with high fidelity all seismic vibrations from high-frequency, strong ground motions near an earthquake to the slowest global Earth oscillations excited by great earthquakes.
-The primary focus in creating the GSN has been seismology, but the infrastructure is inherently multi-use and can be extended to other disciplines.
+GSN instrumentation measures and records with high fidelity all seismic vibrations possible from high-frequency, strong ground motions near an earthquake to the slowest global Earth oscillations excited by great earthquakes.
+Seismology has been the primary focus in the creation of the GSN, but the infrastructure is inherently multi-use and can be extended to other disciplines.
 Several GSN stations currently incorporate microbarographs, GPS, Geomag, and Meteorological packages.

 The GSN is the U.S. contribution towards global, uniform, unbiased Earth coverage by a permanent network of broadband, three-component digital stations.
 GSN is coordinated internationally within the International Federation of Digital Seismograph Networks (FDSN), of which IRIS is a founding member.